Garden centre

-A garden centre (American English spelling; U.S. nursery or garden center) is a retail business that primarily sells plants and related products for domestic gardening.
-Gardening centers usually revolve around outdoor home improvement and décor, selling anything from plants to outdoor ordainments.
+A garden centre (Commonwealth English spelling; U.S. nursery or garden center) is a retail business that primarily sells plants and related products for domestic gardening.
+Gardening centres usually revolve around outdoor home improvement and décor, selling anything from plants to outdoor ordainments.

 It evolved from the concept of a retail plant nursery, offering a broader range of outdoor products and additional on-site facilities.

 Today, garden centres typically source their plants from specialist nurseries rather than propagating them on-site.
 In addition to plants, garden centres may offer a variety of other products and services, including homeware, gifts, and cafes.